- Lay a patio

-Option of fixing down weed membrane
+- Option of fixing down weed membrane

 - Lay sub-base, such as scalpings to a depth of 25-75mm, level and compact with a plate compactor or roller.
-If you choose a timber fixing for the edge of the grass, fit using tantalised timber and fixing spikes
+If you choose a timber fixing for the edge of the grass, fit using tanalised timber and fixing spikes

 - Add a thin layer of fine aggregate (such as sharp sand or 2-6mm limestone chippings) over the sub base and compact again

 - Roll out the grass over the base and ensure the directional pile runs the same way if there are multiple pieces.
 Trim to size with a sharp knife and secure any joins

 If you are trying to keep the cost down you can just compact existing soil and cover with a thin layer of compacted fine aggregate (sharp sand or 2-6mm limestone).
 However you must remove the existing lawn or unevenness will soon become an issue.

 a) Sand filled grasses should be spread over the base and filled with the kiln dried sand and brushed in.
 The weight of the sand holds the carpet in position.